-Ms. Primrose is the deputy administrator for Operations and Management at the U.S.
+Ms. Primrose is the Assistant Administrator for Water and Environmental Programs at

-Department of Agriculture Rural Development Agency.
-As deputy administrator, Ms. Primrose
+the U.S. Department of Agriculture Rural Development Agency.
+As Assistant Administrator,

-is responsible for all administrative programs for nearly 5,000 employees nationwide.
+all administrative programs for nearly 5,000 employees nationwide.
+She has over 20

-With over 20 years of executive leadership experience in the public and private sectors
+years of executive leadership experience in the public and private sectors that includes

-that includes serving as national director of the U.S. Department of Labor’s Office
+serving as National Director of the U.S. Department of Labor’s Office of Job Corps.

-of Job Corps, Ms. Primrose has successfully managed both large scale and local public-private
+Ms. Primrose has successfully managed both large scale and local public-private partnerships.

 Ms. Primrose credits her extensive labor expertise to the International Union of Operating

 an education and training consulting firm.
-Ms. Primrose is a member of the DC Chapter
+Ms. Primrose is on the Advisory Board of

-boards and councils that includes the National Forum on Youth Violence Prevention,
+on distinguished Governance Boards and Councils that includes the National Forum on

 David M. Vahos Vice President